srfoster/LanguagePathways/backend/README.md

 TODO:
 * USE: Add some actual memories that I care about
    - What is necessary to make this useable for myself?
+* USE: Make more srss, one for each zhong of card.
+Make study take an srs id.
+Control the type of study being done.
+SRSs should have a name prop
+* SRS: Make sure marking incorrect works
+* SRS: Seems like fresh cards take too long.
+Tedious.
+Should allow this to be set at the SRS level (number of tries while new).
+Abstract then find the perfect number.
+  - Double check the logic while we're at it and doc somewhere

 Milestones: